humberto-ortiz/megaprobe-lab/content/israel.md

 ### Week 2: (19-23/Mar)
 - Reading up a lot on private box
-- Explored around Scuttlebutt's Installation and possibly usefull files
+- Explored around Scuttlebutt's Installation and possibly useful files

 ### Week 1: (12-16/Mar)
-- Reading up on scuttlebutt in general
+- Reading up on scuttlebutt in general, [ScuttleButt-Protocol Guide](https://ssbc.github.io/scuttlebutt-protocol-guide/)
 - Found out about private box and encrytion hash convention used by scuttlebut

 ----------------------------------------